 Smith & Nephew – 360 Camera

 Over 76 million endoscopic and arthroscopic surgical procedures are conducted each year.
 A critical part of these procedures is the physician’s ability to clearly view internal anatomy from any angle to skillfully complete intricate tissue removal and repair procedures.
-Miniature high definition handheld cameras are used to acquire these images.
+A miniature high definition handheld endoscope camera is used to acquire these images.